First, let's go through the international definition of migraine (ICHD-3)

 Nausea or vomiting

-So the answer is yes — a migraine can be felt in the back of the head or at the base of the skull.
+So the answer is yes — migraine can be felt in the back of the head or at the base of the skull.

 It is common for muscle attachment points to also be somewhat tender during a migraine attack, but this does not change the diagnosis.

-Markku Nissilä, neurology specialist
+Markku Nissilä, specialist in neurology

 What causes the pain?